Tracking the Tropics: Tropical Storms Laura and Marco moving toward the Gulf of Mexico

 TAMPA, Fla.
 (WFLA) – The tropics remain active this weekend with two tropical storms in the Caribbean.
 Both are expected to slowly strengthen as they move into the Gulf of Mexico by early next week.

-Tropical Storm Laura continues to head for the Dominican Republic Saturday evening as it dumps heavy rains over portions of Puerto Rico.
+Tropical Storm Laura continues to move across the Dominican Republic Saturday evening.
 The current forecast brings Laura right over all of the Caribbean Islands, including Hispaniola and Cuba.
 Both of these islands are quite mountainous and will slow any strengthening through Monday.

-As of the 5 p.m. advisory, Laura is 100 miles west of Ponce, Puerto Rico with maximum sustained winds of 50 mph.
-It’s moving west at 18 mph.
+As of the 11 p.m. advisory, Laura is 25 miles southeast of Santo Domingo, Dominican Republic, with maximum sustained winds of 50 mph.
+It’s moving west northwest at 16 mph.

 Models trends take Laura farther west, away from Florida.
 The current forecast shows a potential landfall somewhere along the northern Gulf Coast States from Mississippi to Texas.

-Note: - UPDATE: Woman killed in Smith County wreck was 9 months pregnant with her first child